 Educate your children

 Where to start?
-If you’re struggling for a simple way to teach young ones about energy use and efficiency then start with a visual aid, like this superb little video, which neatly covers energy efficiency in the home and beyond.
+If you’re struggling for a simple way to teach young ones about energy use and efficiency then start with a visual aid - there are plenty of videos online explaining about energy and why we all need to save energy.

 Also, for simple written explainers to help you find the right energy-related language to use with your child, try some of these resources from NASA.

 We all know younger children learn by copying their parents, so set the right example and show that saving energy is easy and part of your normal routine.
 Show that it doesn’t involve a great effort or change in lifestyle.

 You might need to brush up on your own energy-saving skills - the Loop blogs are a good place to start for guides, tips and explainers.

 Set a target or milestone and provide rewards to your kids for reaching it.
 This might simply be for them remembering to shut curtains in the evening, or turning off lights, toys or devices after playing with them.

 Telling your kids about the impact on the planet of using too much energy, and from the wrong sources, will probably have an impact on them.